Deadpikle/SimpleInventory/README.md

 # SimpleInventory

 SimpleInventory is a small Windows 7+ WPF piece of software to manage small inventories/stores where items are purchased on a regular basis.
 It runs on the .NET 4.7.1 framework and uses a SQLite database for data storage.
 SimpleInventory was built for a small school in Mondulkiri, Cambodia for use in the school store.
-As such, Riel is the default currency, and A4 is the default paper size.
+Because of the school's location, Riel is the default currency, and A4 is the default paper size.

 Feature set: